-From 1972 to 1992, a landmark study on heart disease was performed in Finland.
-The study reduced sodium or salt consumption while increasing potassium consumption.
+From 1972 to 1992, a landmark study on heart disease was conducted in Finland.
+The study reduced sodium, or salt, consumption in participants’ diets, while increasing potassium consumption.
 Conventional salt (sodium chloride) was replaced with a potassium salt made with potassium chloride, which tastes almost exactly the same as sodium-based salts.

-During this 20-year study, when heart patients increased their ratio of potassium to sodium, the rate of death from stroke decreased by 62 percent in men and 63 percent in women.
-The rate of death from ischemic heart disease decreased by 55 percent in men and 68 percent in women.
-(1,2)
+During this 20-year study, when heart patients increased their ratio of potassium to sodium, the rate of death from stroke decreased by 62% in men and 63% in women.
+The rate of death from ischemic heart disease decreased by 55% in men and 68% in women.

-Volumes of follow-up research confirmed the link between low potassium and high sodium (salt) intake and cardiovascular concerns.
-(1,2)
+Volumes of follow-up research confirmed the link between low potassium, high sodium intake, and cardiovascular concerns.1,2

-Western diets are insidiously high in salt and low in potassium, and reversing these ratios requires a concerted effort to change the American diet.
+Western diets are insidiously high in salt and low in potassium, and reversing these ratios requires a concerted effort.

-According to the USDA, the average American consumes only 2640 mg of potassium per day, while the suggested dietary intake for adults is 4700 mg—making most Americans deficient in potassium.
-(3)
+According to the USDA, the average American consumes only 2,640 mg of potassium per day, while the suggested daily dietary intake for adults is 4,700 mg—making most Americans deficient in potassium.3

-Sodium intake in America averages at 3330 mg/day, which is more than twice the suggested intake of 1500 mg/day.
-(4,5)
+On the other hand, American sodium intake averages 3,330 mg per day, which is more than twice the suggested daily intake of 1,500 mg.4,5

-Compare that to our hunter-gatherer ancestors, who consumed a whopping 7000 milligrams of potassium per day, with less than 1000 daily milligrams of sodium.
-(5)
+Compare that to our hunter-gatherer ancestors, who consumed a whopping 7,000 mg of potassium per day, and less than 1,000 daily mg of sodium.5

 Vegetarians Naturally Eat More Potassium

-Centenarian cultures around the world consume mostly plant-based diets with only 10 percent animal protein and daily servings of high-potassium and low-sodium fruits, vegetables, beans, whole grains, nuts, and seeds.
+Centenarian cultures around the world consume mostly plant-based diets with only 10% animal protein.
+They consume daily servings of high-potassium and low-sodium fruits, vegetables, beans, whole grains, nuts, and seeds.

-Studies on groups of vegetarians such as the Trappist Monks, Seventh-Day Adventists, and vegetarian groups in Boston and Israel found that high blood pressure, heart disease and strokes were rare events in these communities.
-(2)
+Studies on groups of vegetarians, including the Trappist Monks, Seventh-Day Adventists, and vegetarian groups in Boston and Israel, found that high blood pressure, heart disease, and strokes were rare in these communities.2

-Studies that reported on people who ate red meat once a month, or were lacto-ovo vegetarians or pescatarians (all-high potassium, low-sodium diets) saw significant cardiovascular health rewards compared to non-vegetarians.
-(7,8)
+Studies that reported on people who ate red meat once a month, were lacto-ovo vegetarians or pescatarians (all-high potassium, low-sodium diets) saw significant cardiovascular health rewards compared to people who ate meat regularly.7,8

-Normal potassium serum levels are considered to be between 3.6 – 5.2 mmol/L. Levels lower than 3.6 mmol/L are considered to be mild hypokalemia which is associated with:
+Normal potassium serum levels are considered to be between 3.6–5.2 mmol/L. Levels lower than 3.6 mmol/L are considered to be indicative of mild hypokalemia, which is associated with: